Charge Your RV Batteries With A Portable Solar Panel Charger When Boondocking/Dry Camping

 Parallel Vs Series?

-You can wire both solar panels and batteries in parallel or series, the idea and result are the same.
+You can wire both solar panels and batteries in parallel or series.

-As you can see in a series connection, negative is wired to positive and at the end wired to negative.
-In a parallel connection, each positive wire meets and is separate from each negative wire.
+In a parallel connection, each positive wire meets with a so-called Mc4 Y branch and is separate from each negative wire.

 What is the difference between solar panel types (Poly vs. Mono)?